github-main-user/mailerx/README.md

 4. Set up the .env file
 ```
 cp .env.example .env
-# open in your editor end setup
+# then open in your editor end setup
 ```

 > [!WARNING] If the DEBUG variable is True, there will be created 3 test users:
 > - test@test.com
 > - manager@manager.com
 > - admin@admin.com
-> All of them have default password "12345678"
+> - All of them have default password "12345678"

 5. Access the application:
 Web UI: `http://localhost:8000/`